Cluster actions

 • smart — the ADB cluster will be stopped only if there are no active client connections.
 Otherwise, the action fails with a warning.

 • immediate — the ADB cluster will be stopped after all transactions are aborted and postgres processes are killed.
-This mode does not allow a database server to complete transaction processing and cleanup any temporary or in-process work files.
+This mode does not allow a database server to complete transaction processing and clean up any temporary or in-process work files.
 It is not recommended to use the immediate mode since it can damage databases in some cases.

 The Stop action form